Code-Institute-Submissions/china-tea/README.md

 ### Testing:

-html and css code tested using w3 validation markup service and amendments made.
+* html and css code tested using w3 validation markup service and amendments made.
-Images of products tested as not working in the format of the original framework.
+* Images of products tested as not working in the format of the original framework.
-Images of products put in ascending order with deep red border for improved definition and appearence.
+* Images of products put in ascending order with deep red border for improved definition and appearence.
-Image of free sample and text moved into jumbotron for improved design.
+* Image of free sample and text moved into jumbotron for improved design

 ### Deployment: